CiscoDevNet/cloud-security/Umbrella/Reporting/S3 ELK Example/README.md

        follow_redirects => false
      }
 ```
-* Make sure that you are in the root folder: ../docker-elk and then run:
+* Make sure that you are in the faker folder: ../faker and then run:
 ```
 docker-compose up -d (or to keep up: docker-compose up)
 ```

 ## Importing the example reports:
 * Kibana will be available at http://localhost:5601
-* Goto Management -> Index Patterns and enter: log* -> select 'timestamp'
+* Goto Management -> Saved Objects
 * Import the [reporting example json file](https://github.com/CiscoDevNet/cloud-security/blob/master/Umbrella/Reporting/S3%20ELK%20Example/VisConfig.json) in : Management -> Saved Objects -> Import